int128/kauthproxy/README.md

 Forwarding from [::1]:57866 -> 8443
 ```

-Open the URL and you can access the Kubernetes Dashboard with the token.
+Kauthproxy will open the browser and you can access the Kubernetes Dashboard.

 ### Access Kibana